rob-baron/libjson/README.md

 ## Contributing

-You're welcom to suggest things, and if you feel so inclined to contribute I'm willing to listen. [contribution guidelines](CONTRIBUTING.md) for details.
+You're welcome to suggest things, and if you feel so inclined to contribute I'm willing to listen. [contribution guidelines](CONTRIBUTING.md) for details.

 ## License